 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-RBC Wealth Management, headquartered in Minneapolis, is one of the largest wealth management firms in the U.S. with more than 1,900 advisors on staff and over $141.7 billion in assets under management (AUM).
+RBC Wealth Management, a division of RBC Capital Markets, LLC, is one of the largest wealth management firms in the U.S. by assets under management.
 The company is the investment management arm of the Royal Bank of Canada, a global financial institution that offers commercial and consumer banking.
-RBC Wealth Management offers a full range of investment strategies for individual clients as well as business owners and corporations.
+RBC Wealth Management offers a full range of investment strategies for individual clients as well as retirement plans, businesses and other entities.

 Overview of RBC Wealth Management